TJ Friedl Player Props: Reds vs. Giants

 TJ Friedl At The Plate

-- Friedl has 13 doubles, three triples, six home runs and 26 walks while batting .286.
+- Friedl is hitting .286 with 14 doubles, three triples, six home runs and 26 walks.

-- Among the qualified hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 29th, and he is 81st in the league in slugging.
+- He ranks 21st in batting average, 30th in on base percentage, and 76th in slugging among the qualified hitters in MLB.

-- Friedl has had an RBI in 20 games this season (27.4%), including six multi-RBI outings (8.2%).
-He has also driven home three or more of his team's runs in four contests.
+- In 20 games this season (27.0%), Friedl has picked up an RBI, and in six of those games (8.1%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- In 26 of 73 games this year, he has scored, and eight of those games included multiple runs.
+- In 35.1% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (10.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.